 Under normal circumstances, fertilizing is the right thing to do, but it’s best to follow these instructions rather than take an unnecessary chance in this situation.

 Weeds are never a good thing, especially during a drought.
 Then that if you have weeds, pull them.
-Weeds rob plants and flowers of their moisture, which, of course, they desperately need during this time.
+Weeds rob plants and flowers of their moisture, which they desperately need during this time.

 Deadheading your flowers is removing spent blooms before they have a chance to set seed and zap the energy of your other plants or flowers because they will need more water to grow.

 What California is going through right now is a horrible situation.
-Going through a drought and being told you might have to let your gardens, plants, flowers, and grass die to save water cannot be easy to do, especially if you are a gardener.
+Going through a drought and being told you might have to let your gardens, plants, flowers, and grass die to save water cannot be easy, especially if you are a gardener.

 These tips are easier said than done in most cases.
 But if you find yourself in a situation where you are in the middle of drought conditions, it’s best to take the advice and do what you can to save your garden.

-Quite frankly, I don’t know if these tips can help you, especially if you live in a state where you have had drought conditions going on the last five years.
+I don’t know if these tips can help you, especially if you live in a state where you have had drought conditions for the last five years.

 But if you live in a state or a region of the country with shorter drought conditions, these helpful tips should get you through it.